What is employee retention in the hospitality industry?

-Acknowledge hard work
+Acknowledge hard work and first-rate hospitality

 Look for new ways to recognize your employees for their hard work.
 In some cases, even small acknowledgments can go a long way.
 A simple thank you or recognition during a meeting can leave an employee feeling good about the work they’ve done.

 For larger accomplishments, monetary rewards or extra time off can encourage employees to keep up the good work.
 Develop a recognition system that motivates employees to continue to work harder.

 Develop a growth plan for all employees, even if they’re only hired seasonally or at a young age.
 Have a clear career path to higher positions and make sure employees know what they need to accomplish in order to get there.

 You should also look to hire internally when you have open positions.
 While you will also want to recruit outside of your internal base of employees, foster internal mobility and let qualified candidates within your organization know that you have an open position they might be interested in.

 For example, an American quick service restaurant In-N-Out Burger frequently appears on Best Places to Work lists and one of the reasons for that is their mission to promote from within.
 They’re dedicated to providing training and development to all their employees and it pays off – their employee turnover rate is 4-6X lower than the QSR industry average.

 Next steps for increasing employee retention in hospitality